spring-guides/tut-spring-security-and-angular-js/basic/README.md

 Authorization: Basic dXNlcjpwYXNzd29yZA==
 ```

 The browser is sending the username and password with every request (so remember to use HTTPS exclusively in production).
+There's nothing "Angular" about that, so it works with your JavaScript framework or non-framework of choice.

 ### What's Wrong with That?

-On the face of it it seems like we did a pretty good job, it's concise, easy to implement and all our data are secured by a secret password, but there are some issues.
+On the face of it it seems like we did a pretty good job, it's concise, easy to implement, all our data are secured by a secret password, and it would still work if we changed the front end or backend technologies.
+But there are some issues.

 * Basic authentication is restricted to username and password authentication.